Compliance pain

 When Mainland balances, eliminations, or classifications are unclear before the board pack, the exposure sits with management—not the spreadsheet.

 Most finance teams think they are aligned until they review this.
-If these gaps have appeared more than once, issues typically roll into audit rework before the next board cycle.
+If these gaps have appeared more than once, issues typically roll into reporting rework before the next parent close.

 Book Free 15-Minute Diagnostic

-The Most Inno LimitedMap Mainland China and regional subsidiaries into board-ready group reporting, so your Australian team can complete statutory disclosures with a cleaner trail.
+The Most Inno LimitedMap Mainland China and regional subsidiaries into parent-ready group reporting, so your parent finance team can complete group reporting with a clearer trail.

 A core friction point is reporting year-end alignment: Mainland statutory books typically run on a calendar-year basis (31 December), while Australian group reporting often centres on a 30 June financial year.
 The matrix flags where that timing clash shows up in your close.